Disclosures

 Some companies may be considering changing their tax strategies – e.g. to forgo tax deductions that reduce their effective tax rate below 15 percent.
 As a result, they will not trigger the top-up tax in the future.

-As discussed in Question 4, in its 2023 financial statements a company needs to disclose its potential exposure to top-up tax using 2023 data.
+As discussed in Question 4, in its financial statements for a specific reporting period a company needs to disclose its potential exposure to top-up tax using data for that reporting period.
 However, it may want to disclose additional information about potential changes to its tax strategy if it considers this relevant to users of its financial statements.

 It depends – it is not only a quantitative but also a qualitative assessment.